 Having this paid off will be a significant freer of your cash flow.

-Overpaying your mortgage, if that’s right for you, can be a way to pay it off a lot earlier than the set period.
-Just make sure you are aware of your mortgage conditions that place restrictions on if/how much you can overpay.
+If that’s right for you, overpaying your mortgage can be a way to pay it off a lot earlier than the set period.
+Just make sure you know your mortgage conditions that restrict if/how much you can overpay.

 The advantages of overpaying your mortgage are that you will be reducing the amount of interest you pay back and reduce the tie it takes to be mortgage-free.
 Here is a mortgage overpayment calculator you can play around with.